learn-co-curriculum/dsc-introduction-to-neural-networks-lab/README.md

 import os
 ```

-    /Users/matthew.mitchell/anaconda3/lib/python3.6/site-packages/h5py/__init__.py:36: FutureWarning: Conversion of the second argument of issubdtype from `float` to `np.floating` is deprecated.
-In future, it will be treated as `np.float64 == np.dtype(float).type`.
-      from ._conv import register_converters as _register_converters
     Using TensorFlow backend.

 In this lab, you'll get a bunch of images, and the purpose is to correctly classify these images as "Santa", meaning that Santa is present on the image or "not Santa" meaning that something else is in the images.

 If you have a look at this github repository, you'll notice that the images are simply stored in .jpeg-files and stored under the folder `/data`.
-Luckily, `keras` had great modules that make importing images stored in this type of format easy.
+Luckily, `keras` has great modules that make importing images stored in this type of format easy.
 We'll do this for you in the code below.

 The images in the `/data` folder have various resolutions.
-We will reshape them so they are all have 64 x 64 pixels.
+We will reshape them so they are all 64 x 64 pixels.

 ```python